Allison Guyot: Emergent phase

 Allison Guyot began as a volcanic island with a relief of perhaps 1.3 kilometres.
 Located in equatorial waters suited to the deposition of carbonate platforms, limestone platform grew on the guyot as it rapidly subsided during the Albian.
+Some volcanic activity occurred as limestone was being emplaced, causing alteration of the limestone to dolomite and the emplacement of sills.
 Eventually, the seamount became an atoll.
 Volcanic rocks cropped out for some time before they were buried into the carbonates, and weathering products of the volcanic rocks accumulated in the limestones.
 The islands were covered by vegetation, and vegetation cover decreased over time as the volcanic edifice sank.
 The climate was probably humid and runoff was intense.

 The platform contains lagoon and swamp environments, with water depths not exceeding 10 metres, and at some stage contained sand shoals and islands formed by storms as well.
 The interior was not protected from the sea and the sector of the platform that was investigated by drill cores apparently became increasingly accessible to it over time.
 The inner platform had a quiet muddy water setting; generally Allison Guyot at that time resembled the present-day Bikini and Eniwetok atolls in terms of morphology when Allison Guyot was emergent.

 The carbonate deposits indicate sea level changes following orbital cycles consistent with Milankovitch forcing; parts of the platform occasionally rose above sea level.
 At some point, karst environments existed on Allison Guyot and are probably the reason for the irregular surface of the summit platform and the presence of sinkholes; there are clear indications of about 200 metres of emergence.

 Bivalves including rudists, corals, echinoderms, foraminifera, green algae, hydrozoans, red algae and sponges have been found in the platform's deposits.
 Rudists were at that time important reef builders and together with sponges colonised the margin of the platform.
 Among the rudist species discovered on Allison Guyot is Requienia cf. migliorinii.
 Teeth of crocodilians have been found on the seamount.
 Its 110 million years old remnants are the oldest known crocodilians in the region of the Pacific Ocean.
 They indicate that such species lived within the lagoon of Allison Guyot and may give clues about the history of Pacific animals and their dispersal.